Quantco/metalearners/docs/motivation.md

 What we've come to like about the design of both is that:

--   [x] their Metalearner implementations mostly follow the interface one might expect from an `sklearn` Estimator
+- [x] Their Metalearner implementations mostly follow the interface one might expect from an `sklearn` Estimator
--   [x] they are, in the intended use cases, fairly straightforward and intuitive to use
+- [x] They are, in the intended use cases, fairly straightforward and intuitive to use

 Yet, we've also found that in some regards, the MetaLearner implementations from `causalml` and `econml` don't perfectly lend themselves to use cases we care about.